Moulberry/AxiomDocumentation/src/tools/painting/scriptbrush.md

 - Lua doesn't require line indentation like most languages but axiom provides a tabbing feature to indent.
 There is only one built-in library[^note3] and does not include any others.

+The Script must return a blockstate or use setBlock() to create blocks in the world.

 There are many predefined variables and functions, these can be used throughout the script to interact with the world.
 Listed below, are all variables and functions with descriptions and examples.

 ## Custom Variables